 A Look at the Positives

-Kinder Morgan has the largest network of natural gas pipelines, which spread across almost 84,000 miles, in North America.
-Most importantly, the company’s midstream properties are linked to all prospective plays, which are rich in natural gas, in the United States.
+Kinder Morgan has the largest network of natural gas pipeline in North America that spreads over almost 84,000 miles.
+Most importantly, the company’s midstream properties are linked to all the prospective plays in the United States that are rich in natural gas.
 These extensive networks of natural gas pipelines, for which the company has invested more than $32 billion to date, provide it with stable fee-based revenues.
 In fact, Kinder Morgan generated significant cash flow from fees charged for using its midstream properties.

 Since inception, Kinder Morgan has spent more than $50 billion on natural gas pipelines, products pipelines and terminals.
-Majority of the spending has so long been allocated for natural gas pipelines.
-This is likely to help the company capitalize on clean energy demand.
-Moreover, it has $5.7 billion worth of commercially secured capital projects underway.
+Majority of the spending has so long been allocated for natural gas pipelines, which are likely to help the company to capitalize on clean energy demand.
+Markedly, the company has $5.7 billion worth of commercially secured capital projects underway.

-Clearly, investors are noticing the company’s true potential.
-This is evident from Kinder Morgan’s rally of 38.1% year to date compared with 18.1% and 17.1% growth of the industry and the S&P 500 Index, respectively.
+Clearly, investors are noticing its true potential.
+This is evident from Kinder Morgan’s rally of 34% year to date compared with 9.5% and 17.4% growth of the industry and S&P 500 Index, respectively.

 What’s Deterring the Stock?